gio-dot/Z-Bee-Duo/flash-from-multitool-software.md

 ### USB CONNECTED to the PC, no WIFi/Lan modules or Raspberry connected to Z-Bee

-Thanks to [xyzroe](https://github.com/xyzroe), starting from Z-Bee Duo **rev.E** it is possible to flash zigbee firmware without the need to install python and press buttons:
+Starting from Z-Bee Duo **rev.E** it is possible to flash zigbee firmware without the need to install python and press buttons.
+This can be done thanks to [xyzroe](https://github.com/xyzroe) flashing tool.

 - Download and unpack flash tool (in a folder of your choice or in desktop), it is an executable, no need to install: [Multitool](https://github.com/Gio-dot/Z-Bee-Duo/raw/gh-pages/flash_tool/ZigStarGW-MT-x64.exe.zip)
 - Download and unpack (in a folder of your choice or in desktop) the new firmware to flash (for example CC1352P2_CC2652P_other_coordinator_20210120.hex).